 Having participated in all the workouts over the years because they were the trend rather than what I needed, I have found that Pilates has kept me pain-free.
 It has taught me to breathe more efficiently, it is something I love to do and hope to continue to do as long as I live.

-If you are overweight or you have osteoporosis or any other spine problems, don’t be put off joining a Pilates class.
+If you are overweight or you have osteoporosis or any other spine problems, don’t be put off joining a Pilates class in Cypress.
 There are modifications for everyone, as long as your physician clears you to exercise.

 I teach private sessions on the reformer, chair, and tower.
 My classes are small so that you get personal attention and feel comfortable with the other participants.